-Table 18 shows current consumption when using RTC0 and RTC1 in different use cases.
+Table 20 shows current consumption when using RTC0 and RTC1 in different use cases.
 Four scenarios are considered as follows:

 - Scenario 1.
 The device switches between the active and hibernate power modes, and the application requires high time accuracy.
-Either RTC0 or RTC1 can be used in this scenario, but using RTC1 is recommended from a power point of view because RTC1 uses less power.
+Either RTC0 or RTC1 can be used in this scenario, but using RTC1 is recommended from a power point of view, because RTC1 uses less power.

 - Scenario 2.
 The device switches between the active and hibernate power modes, and the application does not require high time accuracy.
-Either RTC0 or RTC1 can be used in this scenario, but using RTC1 is recommended from a power point of view because RTC1 uses less power. - Scenario 3.
+Either RTC0 or RTC1 can be used in this scenario, but using RTC1 is recommended from a power point of view, because RTC1 uses less power. - Scenario 3.
 The device switches between the active and shutdown power modes.
-Only RTC0 can be used in this scenario. - Scenario 4.
+Only RTC0 can be used in this scenario, because RTC1 is not active in shutdown mode. - Scenario 4.
 The device switches between the active, shutdown, and hibernate power modes.
-Only RTC0 can be used, in this scenario because RTC1 is not active in shutdown mode.
+Only RTC0 can be used, in this scenario, because RTC1 is not active in shutdown mode.

-A basic program comprised of an RTC alert to wake up the ADuCM3027/ADuCM3029 microcontroller from low power mode and to toggle an LED was used for measuring current in the sleep power mode (hibernate or shutdown mode, depending on the scenario).
+A basic program comprised of an RTC alert to wake up the ADuCM4050 microcontroller from low power mode and to toggle an LED measured the deep sleep power modes current.